Nomagno/NDS-NetworkedInput/README.md

   - Still needs proper rebinding, the source code is a good enough config file at the moment
 - [X] Windows WinUser server
   - Experimental support is here!
 Same rebinding issue
-- [ ] Reimplement the Android input server (SEE GET STARTED SECTION TO DOWNLOAD OLD ONE)
-- Add extra (New) 3DS & DS Functionality
-  - ZL & ZR already work, but need to be implemented in the library
-  - Player ID is now functional on 3DS and will shortly be easily accessibly trough the library on both consoles!

 ## Get started
 *Example Server:*